Growing Urban Bicycle Networks

-Starting from rail station POIs seems a reasonable approach, however care has to be taken to not amplify existing biases that are well-documented in the transport planning profession \cite{bullard2004hrt,hoffmann2016blw,pereira2017distributive}: For example, planning bicycle infrastructure only along metro stations that were built following elitist or racist biases would reinforce them, neglecting under-served regions and their inhabitants even further.
-The strength of our POI approach lies in its arbitrariness that can bypass such issues: Grid POIs implement equal coverage and could be a starting point, to be refined carefully with e.g.~population density or traffic demand models \cite{mahfouz2021rsp,jafino2021equity}.
+The studied alternative approach of starting from rail station seeds instead from grid seeds seems reasonable, however care has to be taken to not amplify existing biases that are well-documented in the transport planning profession \cite{bullard2004hrt,hoffmann2016blw,pereira2017distributive}: For example, planning bicycle infrastructure only along metro stations that were built following elitist or racist biases would reinforce them, neglecting under-served regions and their inhabitants even further.
+The strength of our seed point approach lies in its arbitrariness that can bypass such issues: Grid seeds implement equal coverage and could be a starting point, to be refined carefully with e.g.~population density, traffic demand models, or flow data \cite{mahfouz2021rsp,jafino2021equity,folco2022dbn}.
 The biggest limitation of our approach is the sole focus on retrofitting street networks for safe cycling.
 This approach has some issues because it only considers on-street but no off-street bicycle infrastructure.
 We discuss the technical details of this limitation, mostly relevant for concrete bicycle network planning in low urban density, in \sinotename~1, concluding that future research on bicycle network growth should consider off-street solutions wherever possible.